 Strolling the narrow streets and driving up into the steep hills above Main Street give me inspiration for books.
 It’s kind of like going to an ancient European town.
 Main Street is deep in a river valley, lined with stone buildings that have been converted to shops and restaurants.
 There are antique dealers and quirky boutiques you won’t find anywhere else.
 And there’s a railroad museum, converted from the first terminus of the Baltimore and Ohio Railroad, which came to Ellicott City from Baltimore.
 In 1830 a horse raced a train speeding along the tracks, and the horse won.

+One shop I love is the Forget-Me-Not Factory.
 It’s got all kinds of weird and wonderful stuff--from dragon and wolf ornaments to costumes I might want to wear at the RT Booklovers Convention.
 On my last visit, I found a deck of cards with three howling wolves on the back, I snatched them up.
 They’re perfect for me.
 I love wolves, especially werewolves, of course.

 Writers get their inspiration from anything and everything around them.
 Over the years, the charming streets of Ellicott City have given me a lot of food for thought, starting way back when I wrote for Dell Ecstasy.
 Remember that line?
 If you do, you’re admitting that you were reading romances in the early 80’s—when I started writing them.